Dream Theater: Black Clouds & Silver Linings (2008–2010)

-Mike Portnoy's departure and arrival of Mike Mangini (2010–2011)
+Departure of Mike Portnoy and arrival of Mike Mangini (2010–2011)

 Drummer Mike Portnoy announced his departure on September 8, 2010, and was superseded by Mike Mangini, who remained until Portnoy rejoined in 2023.

 On September 8, 2010, drummer Mike Portnoy announced that he would be leaving Dream Theater, citing better relationships in other projects, burnout, and his desire for a break as reasons.
 Elaborating on the situation for MusicRadar, John Petrucci revealed that originally, Portnoy did not want to leave the band; he only wanted to take a five-year break.
 He eventually dropped this number to around one year.
 Only after the rest of the band rejected his proposal did Portnoy decide to quit.

 After Portnoy left Dream Theater, relationships between him and his former bandmates became strained.
 In February 2011, Portnoy complained that no one from the band was returning his calls and e-mails.
 However, later Portnoy commented that both Petrucci and Rudess were the only members that stayed in touch with him.
 Tensions became especially high when Portnoy called James LaBrie "disrespectful" for comments LaBrie made during an interview, stating that Dream Theater were "not sad at all" that Portnoy was no longer a band member.
 By July 2011, LaBrie had not remained in touch with Portnoy.
 Portnoy later stated that he would rejoin the band in a heartbeat, stating: "They are the ones that have closed the door on it.
 I've only needed a break, and I've had that break.
 So I'm ready, willing and able.
 But I honestly don't think they ever will; they've closed their door on it and I think they're too headstrong in having to prove themselves without me.
 So I wouldn't count on it.
 But my door is always open."

 A little more than a month after Portnoy's departure, Dream Theater began auditioning for a new drummer in New York City.
 The drummers who auditioned were Mike Mangini, Derek Roddy, Thomas Lang, Virgil Donati, Marco Minnemann, Aquiles Priester, and Peter Wildoer.
 Fates Warning drummer Bobby Jarzombek was also invited to audition, but had to turn down the offer due to scheduling conflicts.
 The candidates were notified whether they had been chosen on November 5; however, the results of the audition were not made public until April 2011 via a three-part YouTube documentary series called The Spirit Carries On.
 In the last episode of the series, it was revealed that Mangini was the drummer selected.
-Petrucci later explained that Portnoy approached them to rejoin after they had selected Mangini; Mangini however, by this time had left his job as a professor at Berklee and committed to Dream Theater full-time, so Portnoy's offer was rebuffed.
+Petrucci later explained that Portnoy approached them to rejoin, but by this time they had already hired Mangini, who left his job as a professor at Berklee and committed to Dream Theater full-time, so Portnoy's offer was rebuffed.